alisson-t-bucchi/stickerfy-cypress-js/README.md

 - Validate the functionality of the shopping cart and the "Checkout" button, ensuring the displayed values and messages match expectations.

 ### Setting up Allure Report for Cypress
 To use Allure Reports is necessary have Java 8 or higher and Allure Report installed in environment variable system.
-For furhter information see page here [Install Allure Report for Windows](https://allurereport.org/docs/install/)
+For furhter information see page here [Install or upgrade Allure Report](https://allurereport.org/docs/install/)

 1. Install the Allure Cypress adapter.
 See complete installation page here [AllureReport](https://allurereport.org/docs/cypress/)